hyper-ui/core/API.md

 ### renderOptions.context

-This is an optional option which can be a store object representing the initial context.
-(You may not need this parameter in most cases because you can use [`HUI.Context`](#huicontext) to set context value pairs instead.
-If you do want to pass an initial context store, use [`HUI.createStore`](#huicreatestore) to create one.)
+This is an optional option which can be a [store object](#store) representing the initial context.
+(You may not need this parameter in most cases because you can use [`renderOptions.defaultContext`](renderoptionsdefaultcontext) to set initial context value pairs.)

+### renderOptions.defaultContext

+This is an optional object that represents default context value pairs.

 ### rendering rules